isabellaalstrom/lovelace-grocy-chores-card/README.md

 ```
 In this example, home-assistant user "bob" has a grocy userid of 1, and home-assistant user "alice" has a grocy userid of 2.
 Then when Bob is logged into home assistant, chores/tasks will be tracked as userid 1, and when Alice is logged in, they will be tracked as userid 2.

+Note that this name on the left hand side is the user's home assistant display name, not the login/userid.

 A `default` value may also be specified, specifying the userid to use for any Home Assistant user not otherwise specified.

 This also affects the behavior of filter_user.
 Specifying `filter_user: current` in the config will only show chores/tasks for the currently logged in user.